Bakkcover/lambda-bakkcover-cognito-autoConfirmUser/README.md

-# lambda-bakkcover-cognito-autoConfirmUser
-Lambda function to automatically confirm a user after signing up on AWS Cognito
+A Lambda function to automatically confirm a user after signing up on AWS Cognito